 Quantum Field Theory

 The fundamental building-blocks of matter, elementary particles, are described by the so-called standard model which provides information about their properties and the forces acting between them.

 Experimental Collider Physics

 Theoretical Collider Physics

 Information about the forces acting between elementary particles is obtained by experiments, in which particles are scattered at very high energies.
 Highest energies and, hence, smallest distances are reached at modern colliders, such as the LHC at Geneva.
-Theoretical collider physics makes predictions for these experiments and helps interpreting the data.
+The theoretical collider physics groups at KIT make predictions for these experiments and helps interpreting the data.